The ultimate Cloud Center of Excellence (CCoE) framework

 With a CCoE, IT can set up the repeatable, federated policies, frameworks, procedures, and reference architectures the organization's app/dev and infrastructure teams can follow as they migrate applications and infrastructure to the cloud.
 This saves time and effort while ensuring security and compliance matters, often neglected until the end of the migration process, are kept front and center.

 What is a CCoE?

 Like all centers of excellence, CCoEs are used to bring together a diverse, knowledgeable group of experts from across the organization to develop best practices for the rest of the organization to follow.
 In the case of a CCoE, those best practices are cloud-focused, but centers of excellence could be deployed for any long-term, strategic initiative the organization wishes to pursue.

 And even though most organizations are adopting cloud at ever-accelerating rates, most do not currently have fully functioning CCoEs.
 But this is changing.
 According to a recent survey, only 16 percent of organizations said they have a fully-fledged CCoE, while 47 percent said they are working towards that goal.

 The Cloud Center of Excellence is just one name of many for a centralized team, including Cloud Business Office.
 However, the codification of the FinOps cloud operating model clarified what we should really be calling it: the FinOps Team.
-A FinOps team consists of technology, business and finance organizations who manage the cloud vendors and implement rate and discounting optimizations.
+A FinOps team consists of technology, business, and finance organizations that manage the cloud vendors and implement rate and discounting optimizations.
 It’s the evolution of the Cloud Center of Excellence, and a crucial part of achieving scalable cloud innovation with FinOps.

 Do you need a CCoE?